The story about the Bee Gees 1969-1970

 Lesley Gibb sings with the Bee Gees during one performance after Robin had left the group, 1969

-obin went into the studio working on a solo album: writing, producing, singing and arranging his solo project: Robin’s Reign.
+Robin went into the studio working on a solo album: writing, producing, singing and arranging his solo project: Robin’s Reign.
 The single: Saved By The Bell is quite a success in Europe.
 Meanwhile Barry and Maurice work as The Bee Gees releasing the album Cucumber Castle.
 The single “Tomorrow, Tomorrow” was recorded right after Robin quit the group and Barry and Maurice also appeared with comedian Frankie Howard, Lulu and others in the British TV special: Cucumber Castle.
 A TV project with typical British humor with Barry playing the King of Cucumber and Maurice as King of Jelly all was filmed in medieval costumes.
 Cucumber Castle was filmed in August 1969 and featured five new Bee Gees songs as well as Lulu singing “In the morning” (Barry Gibb) and “Mrs Robinson” (Paul Simon), Blind Faith performing “Well all right” in a concert clip, and instrumentals of “Cucumber Castle” and “Holiday”.
 The film script is credited to Barry and Maurice, although they have claimed the director made them change it, and they have mentioned an earlier version as being by Barry and Robin.

-Robin on his bicycle It was re-edited several times and was finally shown to the public on BBC TV in 1971.
+It was re-edited several times and was finally shown to the public on BBC TV in 1971.

 Also in 1969 Maurice and Billy Lawrie, his brother-in-law, had begun their production company Moby and would go on to write songs together over the next few years.